DhruvilShah99/Daily-Updates/README.md

 1. Python program to read a number and print the pattern

 2. Java program to Count number of trailing zeros in product of array

+# 31 May coding updates
+1. Java Program to check whether given number is Armstrong or not

+2. Java program to calculate the longest substring from given string.